 Seed treatments include soaking seeds in 20 % bleach solution for 30 minutes to reduce the bacterial load.
 Because this may affect germination rates, seeds can also be treated with water at 52 °C for 20 minutes.
-When harvesting seeds, allow the seeds to ferment in the tomato pulp for one week in order to kill the pathogen.
+Another treatment consists, when harvesting seeds, in letting them to ferment in the tomato pulp for one week in order to kill the pathogen.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Copper-containing bactericides can be used preventively or curatively, directly after detection of the first signs of the disease, to provide partial disease control.
-Repeat treatment in 7-14 day intervals when cool, rainy and moist conditions prevail.
+Repeat treatment every second week when cool, rainy and moist conditions prevail.
 As the development of resistance to copper is frequent, bactericide combination with mancozeb is also recommended.

 Make sure to use only certified, healthy seeds.,Chose resistant varieties for planting, if available in your area.,Place your nursery at a distance from production sites.,Rotate crops every second year.,Avoid working in the fields when the plants are wet.,Avoid injuring transplants during handling or planting.,Keep the fields free of weeds and tomato volunteer plant after harvest.,Ensure sufficient space between plants and use stake to keep them upright.,Do not use sprinkler irrigation and water plants from below.